Mark-MDO47/ArduinoClass/02_PersistenceOfVision/README.md

 | Red | VDD | VCC | +5 Volts |
 | White | DIN | IN | Serial Data |

+OK I looked it up.
+When NPN transistors were in vogue, Vcc (Positive) and Vee (ground) were for the Collector and Emitter, respectively.
+When FET logic took over, Vdd (positive) and Vss (ground) were for the Drain and and Source.
+When CMOS took over none of this made sense but apparently nobody was willing to change it again either.
+- If you want to be a fanatic about Vss, Vdd, Vcc, and Vee you can look in the 1963 IEEE standard 255-1963 "Letter Symbols for Semiconductor Devices" (IEEE Std 255-1963).

 Note that the connections from one LED to another are internal to the LED stick, so we only need to connect to the first LED.
 This is a good thing to try to do when using these individually addressable RGB LEDs.
-If you get close to 400 LEDs in one project (as I have) then you really do not want to solder all those connections between LEDs.
+If you get close to 400 LEDs in one project (as I have) then you really do not want to have to solder all those connections between LEDs!

 ### TLDR Power and Wires
 The LED Sticks I ordered did not have pins on them for me to connect my jumpers to; I had to solder wires to them.
 I chose to use AWG24 wire for power and ground and AWG30 wire for the "serialdata" signal.<br>